Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 // TODO: broadcasting, multicasting, spanning trees

-# The Link Layer and LANs
+# Chapter 5: The Link Layer and LANs

 In this chapter we'll refer to any device that runs a link-layer protocol as a **node**.
 Nodes include hosts, routers, switches, and WiFi access points.